 Burglary involves breaking and entering at with the intent to commit larceny or the intent to commit a felony.
 If you have a deadly weapon at the time, you will face Class 2 felony charges.
-Otherwise, you face Class 3 felony charges .
+Otherwise, you face the lesser Class 3 felony charges .

 Fraud crimes are also crimes against property.
 Fraud crimes include computer fraud; identity theft and counterfeiting .